QasimK/qasimk.github.io/_posts/2016-07-07-inspiron-n5110-heat-solution.md

 # Conclusions

-The heat issues are mostly solved except for the chipset which really irritates my left hand and I. Overall,
+The heat issues are mostly solved except for the chipset which really irritates my left hand.
+Overall,

 - I had a peak temperature drop of 10-20°C (this was measured by two consecutive runs of Unigine Heaven and Cinebench before and after).
 - There was no significant drop in idle temperatures, but the fan no longer spins up when under very light load.
-- The biggest disappoint was the insignificant change in the heat on the surface of the keyboard.
+- The biggest disappointment was the insignificant change in the heat on the surface of the keyboard.

 I also tried to use HwInfo64 (IIRC) to control the fan speed to see if I could